 Brimming with history and located on the Princes Highway.
-A great stop or place to base yourself to explore the region.
+Camperdown is your ideal base to explore the region.

 Western Victoria has up to 3,000km of the most dramatic and accomplished dry stone walls in Australia, historically and culturally significant, diverse in form and style.
 Many are visible along our roads and highways.